We hear this phrase quite often:

 - Are you going to be video conferencing, taking phone calls, or doing presentations?

 - Audio/visual equipment often requires specific distances from the projector to the screen.
 If the table is used to house this equipment, then this needs to be taken into account.
 We’ll work with your IT department or AV consultant to make sure that everything works.

 - Does the table need to be movable or reconfigured?

 - We have options that include modular tables that can be moved and stored or reconfigured depending on the size and scope of the meetings being held.
 All you have to do is call us and we are happy to determine the best size and shape and adaptability for the table you desire.

-We are thrilled to be able to provide some information to help you get an idea of the table sizing you will need for your custom designed office project.
-Give us a call or shoot us an email and we would be happy to continue the design process with you.
+We’re thrilled to provide information to help you get an idea of the table sizing needed for your custom office project.
+Give us a call or shoot us an email!
+We’d love to continue the design process with you.
 Custom is what we do!

 If you haven’t already, please look through our gallery of custom conference tables.
 You can choose any of these designs as a starting point for your project, or you can submit your own designs.
 For help designing your custom conference project, contact us today at 484-680-7102 or firstname.lastname@example.org.